 The pre-license course material that is required before taking the Virginia real estate exam is overwhelming.
 Virginia’s Department of Professional and Occupational Regulation, or DPOR, states the following:

-All Virginia residents looking to attain their real estate license must complete 60 class/clock hours of a Board-approved Principles of Real Estate pre-license Courses.Department of Professional and Occupational RegulationVirginia DPOR
+All residents looking to obtain their Virginia real estate license must complete 60 class/clock hours of a Board-approved Principles of Real Estate pre-license Courses.Department of Professional and Occupational RegulationVirginia DPOR

 While this is on the lower end of pre-license requirements compared to other states in the country, 60 hours is still a lot of hours to dedicate towards your Virginia real estate exam prep.
 Too many candidates make the mistake of rushing through the courses content so that they can move on to the exam.
 This is not only an ineffective way to study, but it will likely result in failing the exam and having to retake it.